-3.1 It is recommended that Cabinet recommend to Council the approval of the Youth Justice Plan 2022-23.
+3.1 It is recommended Council approve the Youth Justice Plan 2022-23.

 4. Reason for Recommendations (NOTE: this section is mandatory and must be completed)

 4.1 As well as being a requirement of statute, the Youth Justice Plan forms part of the Council's Policy Framework and approval by the Council is therefore required.